jay-joshy/allergyguide/content/research/sygma2.md

 #### Spirometry (FEV1)

+Baseline pre-bronchodilator FEV1 increased in both groups, but moreso the budesonide maintenance group; mean difference between groups was −32.6 ml (95% CI, −53.7 to −11.4), though across the 52 weeks the greatest difference was at the first 16 weeks before the groups converged.

-#### Steroid use
+#### Puffer and steroid use

+Adherence to the blinded maintenance regimen was the same between groups: around 60%±30%; there was no data on adherence over time.

+- For PRN doses: 0.52 inhalations ± 0.55/day of Symbicort on average, vs 0.49±0.70/day of terbutaline
+- Less patients required high PRN puffer use at least once in a day for the Budesonide-Formoterol group: 10% vs 15% for >8 inhalations, 4.1% vs 7.4% for >12 inhalations
-Patients in the budesonide-formoterol group had a significantly lower median daily dose of inhaled glucocorticoid (66 µg) compared to the budesonide maintenance group (267 µg).
+- Budesonide-formoterol patients had a 75% lower median daily dose of inhaled glucocorticoid: 66 µg compared to 267 µg.
+Median days with systemic steroids was 6 days in both groups.

 <!-- split -->

 {{ img(src="/research/sygma2/fev1.png" alt="FEV1 over 52 weeks", class="c1", caption = "Trend of FEV1 over 52 weeks.") }}
 {% end %}

-#### Adherence

-#### Use of PRN medications

 #### Adverse Events

-Adverse events were similar between groups, with one death in each group—one deemed asthma-related in the budesonide maintenance group and the other not related to asthma in the budesonide-formoterol group.
+Adverse events were similar between groups.
+One asthma-related death in budesonide maintenance group, and one non-asthma death in the budesonide-formoterol group.

 ## Limitations

-- Majority of the population was caucasian
+- Majority of the population was Caucasian
-- Adherence rates are likely higher here than in real life
+- Adherence rates of 60% are much higher than real life, favouring the maintenance budesonide group
 - 52 weeks may not be enough for assessment of long-term outcomes
 - No adjustments for multiple comparisons in secondary efficacy analyses, giving less confidence in the ACQ-5/AQLQ results